PeterWaher/IoTGateway/Waher.IoTGateway/Root/Markdown.md

 following example: `` `Inline code` ``.
 This is transformed to: `Inline code`.
 As with other text formatting operators, inline code can be included in the
 `middle` of a sentance or in the mi`dd`le of a word.
 In HTML, inserted text gets surrounded by `<code>` and `</code>` tags.

-**Note:** Characters that have special meaning in markdown, such as \*, \_, \~, etc., are shown as normal characters in inline code.
+**Note**: Characters that have special meaning in markdown, such as \*, \_, \~, etc., are shown as normal characters in inline code.

-**Note 2:** If you want to include a back tick in the inline code, you can surround the inline code using double back ticks and a space, one after the first double back tick, and one before the last back tick, such as this: <code>\`\` \`Inline code\` \`\`</code>.
+**Note 2**: If you want to include a back tick in the inline code, you can surround the inline code using double back ticks and a space, one after the first double back tick, and one before the last back tick, such as this: <code>\`\` \`Inline code\` \`\`</code>.
 This sequence was used to produce `` `Inline code` ``.

 ### Automatic links